WHO ELECTS THE PRIME MINISTER OF INDIA?

 The Constitution of India declares India a Sovereign, Socialist, Secular Democratic Republic.

 Article I of the Constitution explains India as a ‘Union of States’ and states can exercise the power given to it by the constitution.
-However, the states do not have the freedom to separate themselves from the Union and this is for maintaining the unity and integrity of the country.
+However, the states do not have the freedom to separate themselves from the Union.
+This is for maintaining the unity and integrity of the country.

 President of India

-Unlike countries like the United States, the President of India is more of a ceremonial post, since the executive power is in the hands of the Prime Minister and Council of Ministers.
+Unlike countries like the United States, the President of India is more of a ceremonial post.
+The executive power is in the hands of the Prime Minister and Council of Ministers.

 The President of India is a constitutional executive head and is indirectly elected.
-Articles 54 and 55 of the Constitution deal with the process of the President of India’s election.
+Articles 54 and 55 of the Constitution deal with the election of the President of India.

-Article 54 deals with the Electoral College for the indirect election of the President and the system of proportional representation.
-Article 55 deals with the process of ensuring uniformity in the votes of Members of Parliament and Members of State Legislatures and other issues in the presidential election.
+Article 54 deals with the Electoral College for the indirect election of the President, and the proportional representation.
+Article 55 deals with ensuring uniformity in the votes of Members of Parliament and Members of State Legislatures and other issues in the presidential election.

-The President of India can be removed from office by a process of impeachment and the process of impeachment can be initiated by either house of parliament (Lok Sabha or Rajya Sabha).
-The resolution of impeachment can be passed after due investigation and it requires a minimum of 2/3 majority support to pass the resolution.
+The President of India can be removed from office by impeachment.
+The resolution of the impeachment can be initiated by either house of parliament (Lok Sabha or Rajya Sabha).
+The impeachment can be passed after due investigation and requires a minimum of 2/3 majority support.

-There is no restriction on the number of terms a person can hold the office of the President, but there is only one president, Dr. Rajendra Prasad, who had more than one term as president.
+There is no restriction on the number of terms a person can hold the office of the President.
+However, there is only one president, Dr. Rajendra Prasad, who had more than one term as president.

 Any bill passed by the Indian Parliament cannot become law unless it is signed by the President of India.